AGBarefoot/aside-newsletter/README.md

 # aside-newsletter
+ASIDE: newsletter about digital acessibility for people who study like a "ouliers".
-Special E-book to founders members ( portuguese edition)
+Cover of Special E-book to founders members.
+Newsletter starts in August.